lamy-m/lamyflow/README.md

 # lamyflow
-In this github page, you can find my sel-made R package
+In this github page, you can find my self-made R package